College of Education and Human Development

 Choose from three concentrations

-• Family and Community Engagement that will prepare you to work directly with families, couples, and young people in community-based, advocacy, and policy organizations to access resources and reduce disparities and inequality.
+This will prepare you to work directly with families, couples, and young people in community-based, advocacy, and policy organizations to access resources and reduce disparities and inequality.

-• Family Financial Studies that will prepare you to guide families and individuals in navigating complex financial, economic, and social service systems so they can develop successful strategies to achieve their financial goals and thrive.
+Family financial studies that will prepare you to guide families and individuals in navigating complex financial, economic, and social service systems so they can develop successful strategies to achieve their financial goals and thrive.
 You also will have the option to pursue the Accredited Financial Counselor credential.

-• Family Therapy that will prepare you with foundational content and context for a variety of therapy settings or for graduate studies in therapy programs.
+Family therapy that will prepare you with foundational content and context for a variety of therapy settings or for graduate studies in therapy programs.

-Major Requirements/course catalog
+Major requirements/course catalog

-Graduating with a Bachelor of Science (B.S.) in Family Social Science degree requires the completion of 55-58 credits in the major as well as Liberal Education requirements and electives, totaling 120 University credits.
+Graduating with a Bachelor of Science (BS) in Family Social Science degree requires the completion of 55-58 credits in the major as well as Liberal Education requirements and electives, totaling 120 University credits.
 Foundational courses include classes in family theories, psychology, and family research methods, as well as coursework in understanding family systems and diversity, and how technology affects parenting and family relationships.
 The program capstone is a research or field study four-credit course – or a combination of both – to launch your career or prepare you for graduate school.

 View all program requirements in the University catalog or download a PDF of them.